 In person, Tara Brach is well-versed as a presenter.
 In addition, she teaches classes, provides workshops and leads silent meditations.
 Brach is also well-known as a teacher of mindfulness and meditation on the internet.
-She produces a regular podcast which is downloaded in the region of a million times each month.
+She produces a regular podcast which is so popular it's downloaded around one million times every month.

-It was at this time in her life that she began attending yoga classes, something which led to an interested in exploring Eastern approaches regarding inner transformation.
-After graduation, Brach chose to spend a decade in an ashram where she developed techniques in concentrative meditation.
+It was at this time in her life that Brach began attending yoga classes, something which led to an interest in exploring Eastern approaches regarding inner transformation.
+After graduation, she chose to spend a decade in an ashram (a spiritual hermitage) where she developed techniques in concentrative meditation.
 Later, she attended a Buddhist Insight Meditation retreat run by Joseph Goldstein.
 During this part of her life, Brach trained her mind in unconditional and loving presence.
 “I knew this was a path of true freedom,” she says.

-Among the many notable works of Tara Brach is her book, Radical Self-Acceptance: A Buddhist Guide to Freeing Yourself from Shame, which appears in several other languages.
+Among the many notable works of Tara Brach is her book, Radical Self-Acceptance: A Buddhist Guide to Freeing Yourself from Shame.
 The book looks into how crippling self-judgements and inner conflicts can lead to futile perfectionism, loneliness and an over-reliance on self-worth based on work.
 In it, Brach offers interpretations of Buddhist tales and meditations to show how to overcome such judgements by a radical acceptance of one's self.

-Brach's audio podcasts, which includes led meditations, can be opened in iTunes for free.
+Brach's audio podcasts, which include led meditations, can be opened in iTunes for free.
 Another place to listen to her talks and other audio freely is via her website which includes an integrated audio player.
 The archive goes back several years, so there is plenty to hear and learn from.
-Audio versions of her books on CD are also available to purchase from many retailers that specialise in mindfulness and meditation.

 Some of Brach's past talks are available on video.
 They offer many insights into matters such as awakening consciousness, seeking internal and external truths and spiritual empowerment.
 While addressing from a lectern, Brach's style is engaging and often compelling while never becoming overly technical in either psychological or spiritual terminology.
 Her website hosts a number of these videos.
 She also has her own YouTube channel which includes a fascinating free-to-watch playlist named 'Finding True Refuge'.